-George Packer is a staff writer for The New Yorker and the author of The Unwinding: An Inner History of the New America, which was a New York Times best seller and winner of the 2013 National Book Award.
-His… More about George Packer
+GEORGE PACKER is a staff writer at The Atlantic and the author of The Unwinding: An Inner History of the New America, which was a New York Times best seller and winner of the 2013 National Book Award.
+His other nonfiction books include The Assassins’ Gate: America… More about George Packer

 Visit other sites in the Penguin Random House Network

 Stay in Touch